jfilby/nexus/README.md

 Nexus provides a high-level web framework for [Nim](https://nim-lang.org), with batteries included.
 The goal is to create a similar framework for Nim as Django is for Python or Rails is for Ruby.
 You can create web apps, web-services and console applications.

+The framework includes:
+- A web view generator that provides the routing and source structure.
-The framework includes a web server, an ORM (which currently supports PostgreSQL only) and additional modules which aim to provide some basic CRM and Blogging functionality (these are still in early development).
+- An ORM (which currently supports PostgreSQL only).
+- Additional modules which aim to provide some basic CRM and blogging functionality (these are still in early development).

 Nexus utilizes [Jester](https://github.com/dom96/jester) for serving web pages and web-services.
 Much of the built-in web content is created using